enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 During the booking, an _Assigned Right_ was created (with id "parkingRightId").
 At any time in the process, payments can be attached to this _Assigned Right_.
 Details to be discussed.

 ### Example: posting a payment
+Below is an example for a payment posted to the previously-issued _Assigned Right_.
+In APDS, a _Payment_ and its _Payment Lines_ offer identifiers which can be used to "tag" payments and facilitate the processing in connected billing and accounting systems.
+This will require agreed-upon conventions and identifiers that are not standardised by APDS but are rather specific to a particular, use case / eco system / project.

 ```
 PUT /rights/assigned/parkingRightId
 ```